BrendanJohn/wrestlingWizard/README.md

 https://wrestling-wizard.herokuapp.com/

-## How to run The Wrestling Wizard
+## How to run The Wrestling Wizard locally

 Open a Terminal at the root of the application, i.e., the project directory.
 Once there, change directory into final using this command: